molpopgen/fwdpy11_arg_example/README.rst

     conda install pybind11 gcc
     conda install -c bioconda fwdpy11

 Install msprime_ from the current master branch on github.
+(Right now, you don't even need to do this in order to do a local build).

 Make a local build and run the unit tests: